jackocnr/intl-tel-input/README.md

 **initialCountry**
 Type: `String` Default: `""`
 Set the initial country selection by specifying its country code e.g. `"us"` for the United States.
-(Be careful not to do this unless you are sure of the user's country, as it can lead to tricky issues if set incorrectly and the user autofills their national number and submits the form without checking - in certain cases, this can pass validation and you can end up storing a number with the wrong dial code).
+(Be careful not to do this unless you are sure of the user's country, as it can lead to tricky issues if set incorrectly and the user auto-fills their national number and submits the form without checking - in certain cases, this can pass validation and you can end up storing a number with the wrong dial code).
 You can also set `initialCountry` to `"auto"`, which will look up the user's country based on their IP address (requires the `geoIpLookup` option - [see example](https://intl-tel-input.com/examples/lookup-country.html)).
 Note that however you use `initialCountry`, it will not update the country selection if the input already contains a number with an international dial code.

 **nationalMode**
 Type: `Boolean` Default: `true`
 Format numbers in the national format, rather than the international format.
-This applies to placeholder numbers, and when displaying user's existing numbers.
-Note that it's fine for user's to type their numbers in national format - as long as they have selected the right country, you can use `getNumber` to extract a full international number - [see example](https://intl-tel-input.com/examples/national-mode.html).
+This applies to placeholder numbers, and when displaying users' existing numbers.
+Note that it's fine for users to type their numbers in national format - as long as they have selected the right country, you can use `getNumber` to extract a full international number - [see example](https://intl-tel-input.com/examples/national-mode.html).
 It is recommended to leave this option enabled, to encourage users to enter their numbers in national format as this is usually more familiar to them and so it creates a better user experience.

 **onlyCountries**
 Type: `Array` Default: `[]`